mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

 ```

 In this instance, scores gives us the probability of each of the 80 classes.
 It is a list with 80 different floats that give the probability of a detected object.
-USing that information, we take the highest probability and assign it as the detected object.
+Using this information, we take the highest probability and assign it as the detected object.
 We then grab that score and assign it to the confidence

 ## Grabbing the Box Locations
 Now that we have the detections, in that same nest loop, we want to grab the locations of where the people are: